Wakasu

-The place was known connected with the murder of Junko Furuta, a high school student whose body was found there dumped in barrel and completely concreted after four teenage boys, led by Hiroshi Miyano, killing her at their house in Ayase, Adachi.
+The island is often associated with the 1989 murder of Junko Furuta, a high school student whose body was located there in a metal drum and completely encased in concrete.
+The perpetrators were six teenage boys.

 Details

 Wakasu, like many other areas of Tokyo, is reclaimed land.
 Save for the camping ground, Wakasu was constructed on a base of incinerator bottom ash remains from garbage, a form of land reclamation common in Japan.

 Roughly half of the island is an industrial zone, while the other half contains the Wakasu Seaside Park, Wakasu Golf Course, and a popular camping ground.
 There is also a large wind turbine located nearby the golf course.
 The 18-hole golf course and the campground attract many people from all over Tokyo.